Carol Queen

-Carol Queen (born 1957) is an American author, editor, sociologist, and sexologist active in the sex-positive feminism movement.
+Carol Queen (born 1957) is an American feminist author, editor, and sexologist active in the sex-positive feminism movement.
 Queen is a two time Grand Marshal of San Francisco LGBTQ Pride.
 Queen has written on human sexuality in books such as Real Live Nude Girl: Chronicles of Sex-Positive Culture.
 She has written a sex tutorial, Exhibitionism for the Shy: Show Off, Dress Up and Talk Hot, as well as erotica, such as the novel The Leather Daddy and the Femme.
 Queen has produced adult movies, events, workshops and lectures.
 Queen was featured as an instructor and star in both installments of the Bend Over Boyfriend series about female-to-male anal sex, or pegging.
 She has also served as editor for compilations and anthologies.
 She is a sex-positive sex educator in the United States.

 Good Vibrations

 Queen serves as staff sexologist to Good Vibrations, a San Francisco sex toy retailer.
 In this function, she designed an education program which has trained many other current and past Good Vibrations-based sex educators, including Violet Blue, Charlie Glickman, and Staci Haines.
 She is currently still working for GV as The Staff Sexologist, Chief Cultural Officer, curator, and historian.